luuisotorres/Credit-Card-Fraud-Detection/README.md

 Everyday **billions** of credit card transactions are made all over the world.
 Considering the widespread use of smartphones and the Internet throughout the earth, more and more people are using their credit cards to make purchases online, making payments through apps,etc...<br><br>
 In a scenario such as this one, it is **extremely** important that credit card companies are able to easily recognize when a transaction is a result of a fraud or a genuine purchase, avoiding that customers end up being charged for items they did not acquire.<br><br>
-In this project, I'll use the **scikit-learn** library to develop a prediction model that is able to learn and detect when a transaction is a fraud or a genuine purchase.
-I intend to use two classification algorithms, **Decision Tree** and **Random Forest**, to identify which one of them achieve the best results with our dataset.
+In this project, I used the **scikit-learn** library to develop a prediction model that is able to learn and detect when a transaction is a fraud or a genuine purchase.
+I tested four different classification algorithms, **Decision Tree**, **Random Forest**, **Ada Boost Classifier** and **Gradient Boosting** to identify which one of them would achieve the best results with our dataset.

 # Development

-In order to develop a predictive model, I used **scikit-learn** library and tested both the **Random Forest Classifier** and the **Decision Tree Classifier** to see which would achieve higher accuracy metrics for the dataset.<br><br>
+In order to develop a predictive model, I used **scikit-learn** library and tested four different classification algorithms to see which one of them would achieve higher accuracy metrics for the dataset.<br><br>
 Pandas, numpy, matplotlib, seaborn and plotly libs were also used to **explore**, **handle** and **visualize** relevant data for this projetc.<br><br>
 The dataset used for this project was the <a href= "https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud">Credit Card Fraud Detection</a> dataset posted on Kaggle, which contains credit card transactions that happened during the month of September, 2013 by european clients for two days.<br><br>
 The dataset has the feature **time**, which shows us the seconds elapsed between each transaction and the first transaction in the dataset.
 The feature **amount**, containing the transaction amount and the feature **class**, which tells us if that certain transaction is **genuine or a fraud, where 1 = fraud and 0 = genuine**.<br><br>
 Features V1, V2,...
-V28 are numerical input variables resulted of a <a href = "https://en.wikipedia.org/wiki/Principal_component_analysis">PCA transformation </a> whose content couldn't be displayed due to their **confidential** nature.<br><br>
+V28 are numerical input variables result of a <a href = "https://en.wikipedia.org/wiki/Principal_component_analysis">PCA transformation </a> whose content couldn't be displayed due to their **confidential** nature.<br><br>
 During the development of this project, I've used certain tools from the **sklearn** library that would help me in achieving higher performance metrics for the models, such as the **StandardScaler**, used to alter the scale of **amount** variable and **SMOTE**, from **imblearn** library, used to deal with data imbalance.
 Both tools were used to avoid creating a model that would be biased towards a determined variable or a determined class.

 # Evaluation Metrics for Classification Models<br>